vkarinje/Varsha.github.io/README.md

 # github.io
 This is my personal website!
 The website tell about myself and all my previous work experiences and projects.
+I have used HTML,CSS and JavaScript for building the website.